 Let’s have a quick chat about putty shall we?
 Oh, not just putty but it’s messier variant, slime.

 When it comes to childhood fads, I’m happy to embrace them.
-When loom bands were all the rage a few years ago I regularly wore one on my wrist at the request of my daughters, as did the guy over the road who had two daughters.
+When loom bands were all the rage a few years ago I regularly wore one on my wrist at the request of my daughters, as did the guy over the road who had children of a similar age.

 This slime and putty thing, well, I’m sorry but I just can’t embrace it.
 I think putty has to be the worse of the two because it keeps turning up all over the house.